DaveToth77/Trellolow/README.md

 ## Contributions

 Although, contributions are not allowed, at this time.
-You may send any feedback on the code to: xxxxxxxx.
-Acknowledgements??? (mentors or ???)
+You may submit any feedback on the code to through github issues.

 ## Credits
 Developers: